kommentar/docs/src/content/docs/reference/02-core-concepts.md

 A **Super** is essentially an admin user of the Kommentar application.
 It bypasses all restrictions and has access to all the data in the application.

+The terms Super, Superuser, and Admin are synonymous in the context of Kommentar.

-Tehcnically speaking, a **Super** is not a domain entity in Kommentar.
+Technically speaking, a **Super** is not a domain entity in Kommentar.
 It's more of a user that has superuser privileges in the application.